County Extension Resources

 Civil Rights Training

-A number of training resources for county based Extension employees and volunteers are available that cover the required components for non-discrimination In federally assisted programs.
-All employees and volunteers are required to have an understanding of our responsibilities under federal civil rights law.
+A number of videos and power point trainings for county based Extension employees and volunteers are available that cover information on non-discrimination In federally assisted programs.
+There are also in-person and web-based trainings on a variety of topics related to civil rights and diversity available throughout the year for employees to attend.
+All employees and volunteers working within the cooperative extension system are required to have an understanding of our responsibilities under federal civil rights law.

 Limited English Proficiency (LEP)